Paraphraser/IOTstackBackup/README.md

 /home/pi/.local/bin/iotstack_backup
 ```

 or get "silence".
-If `which` does not return a path, try logging-out and in again to give your `~/.profile` the chance to add `~/.local/bin` to your search path, and then repeat the test.
+If `which` does not return a path, try logging-out and in again to give your `~/.profile` or `~/.bashrc` the chance to add `~/.local/bin` to your search path, and then repeat the test.

 > There are many reasons why a folder like `~/.local/bin` might not be in your search path.
 It is beyond the scope of this document to explore all the possibilities.
 Google is your friend.